 Rolleigraphy is photography with a Rolleiflex camera.
 The term usually refers to photography with a Rolleiflex Twin-Lens Reflex (TLR) camera and originated sometime in the 1930s.
 ‘Rolleigrafie’ was the name of a magazine published by the Rollei factory.

 The Rolleiflex TLR was designed by Reinhold Heidecke (1881 - 1960), partner of ‘Franke & Heidecke’ of Brunswick, Germany, in 1928 and marketed in 1929.
 The TLR principle itself is much older.
 Paul Franke (1888 - 1950), owner of a Berlin photo retail shop, was Mr. Heidecke’s commercial partner.
 Earlier the firm was a world famous builder of stereo cameras sold under the names Heidoscop (after its designer) and Rolleidoscop.
 The stereo camera was the basis of the Rolleiflex TLR.
 The Rollei name is a typically German contraction of Roll film camera Heidecke.
-The ‘flex’ parts is derived from ‘reflex mirror’.
+The ‘flex’ part is derived from ‘reflex mirror’.
 The camera was an instant success.
 Mr. Franke’s first commercial trip had to be short cut after a few weeks.
 He had sold the production of more than a year.

-The factory started in rented rooms at Viewegstraße 32, Brunswick, Germany in 1920.
-In 1921 Franke & Heidecke moved to the present factory site at 196 Salzdahlumer Straße.
+Franke & Heidecke began in rented rooms at Viewegstraße 32, Brunswick, Germany in 1920 and moved to the present factory site at Salzdahlumer Straße 196 in 1921.
 After World War II factory buildings were expanded on a large scale until 1981.
 Most of the site is now in use by other firms and institutions.
-In the last decades the Rolleiflex cameras were made in Building Two.
+The Rolleiflex cameras are made in a small part of Building Two.
 The original 1921 Building One is the former office.
-These buildings can easily be recognised by the interconnecting bridge at 1st floor level.
+The buildings can easily be recognised by the interconnecting bridge at 1st floor level.

 In September 2014 DHW filed for insolvency.
 All factory assets were auctioned off on the 21st of April 2015.
-A friend paid a last visit to the factory at Salzdahlumer Straße in Brunswick on the eve of closure.
+A friend paid a last visit to the factory at Salzdahlumer Straße on the eve of closure.
 Read his report to the Rollei List.
 A sad story of half-finished cameras and deserted production rooms.

 The TLR design itself was not a Heidecke invention.
 It was well known and used for what we now call large format cameras.
 The patented Heidecke design was much more compact than the usual TLR designs.
 In a clever way he used empty spaces to take the film rolls and he managed to lower the reflex mirror into unused space of the ‘taking chamber’.
 This way the two lenses could be built more closely together.
 This is a favourable construction to minimise parallax.